 Roger is an Assistant Professor of Computer Science at the University of Toronto, focusing on machine learning.
-Previously, He was a postdoc at Toronto, after having received a Ph.D. at MIT, studying under Bill Freeman and Josh Tenenbaum.
+Previously, he was a postdoc at the University of Toronto, after having received a Ph.D. at MIT, studying under Bill Freeman and Josh Tenenbaum.
 Before that, Roger did his undergraduate degree in symbolic systems and MS in computer science at Stanford University.
 Roger is a co-creator of Metacademy, a web site which uses a dependency graph of concepts to help you formulate personalized learning plans for machine learning and related topics.

 Faculty Member